park-m/open-source-developer-portal/app/resources/dwolla-plaid-integration.md

 ## Using Plaid + Dwolla

 ### Step 1 - Set up an account and integrate with Plaid Link
 To get started, verify that your Plaid account is enabled for the Dwolla integration.
-Your account will be automatically enabled for integration access once you’ve created an account.
+Your account will be automatically enabled for Plaid's Sandbox and Development environments once you’ve created an account.
 Once your Plaid account is setup, add Plaid Link to your site.

-A high-level overview of Plaid Link can be referenced below, however reference the [Plaid documentation](https://plaid.com/docs/api/#creating-items-with-plaid-link) for more information on integrating with Plaid Link.
+A high-level overview of Plaid Link can be referenced below, however reference the [Plaid documentation](https://plaid.com/docs/link/dwolla/) for more information on integrating with Plaid Link.

 #### Plaid Link
 Plaid Link is handled completely on the client-side using JavaScript.
 Set up Link using only a few lines of Javascript, and then specify callbacks to handle the `public_token` after the user has authenticated and created an Item.